-How to keep new year (or any) resolutions?By: Rishika
+How to keep New Year resolutions?By: Rishika

 “I will exercise regularly”, “I will not eat junk food”, “I will study seriously”.
 Ever wondered why we make New Year resolutions?
 And more importantly how to keep them!
 Then stop wondering and read on.
 We’ve got it all covered - in this edition of Science Lab.